Basilicas in the Catholic Church: Patriarchal minor basilicas

 Not all patriarchal cathedrals are minor basilicas.
-Notably, the Patriarchal Cathedral of St. Mary Major (in Lisbon, Portugal) and the Patriarchal Cathedral of Santa Catarina (in Old Goa, India) are not.
+The Patriarchal Cathedral of St. Mary Major (in Lisbon, Portugal) and the Patriarchal Cathedral of Santa Catarina (in Old Goa, India) are not.

 Other basilicas and pilgrimages

 The Basilica of Divine Mercy, constructed in 2002 in Kraków, Poland, received two million pilgrims in 2011.

 In recent times, the title of minor basilica has been attributed to important pilgrimage churches and national centers of the faith.
 In 1999 Bishop Francesco Giogia stated that the Basilica of Our Lady of Guadalupe in Mexico City (constructed in the twentieth century) was the most visited Catholic shrine in the world, followed by San Giovanni Rotondo and Basilica of the National Shrine of Our Lady Aparecida in Brazil.
 Millions of pilgrims visit the shrines of Our Lady of Lourdes and Our Lady of Fatima.
 Pilgrimage basilicas continue to attract well over 30 million pilgrims per year.
 Ireland contains two pilgrimage basilicas: Knock Shrine and St Patrick's Purgatory (Lough Derg).

 Every year, on 13 May and 13 October, the significant dates of the Fatima apparitions, pilgrims fill the country road that leads to the Sanctuary of Our Lady of Fátima with crowds that approach one million on each day.
 In December 2009 the Basilica of Our Lady of Guadalupe set a new record with 6.1 million pilgrims during Friday and Saturday for the anniversary of Our Lady of Guadalupe.